pib-rocks/digital_twin/README.md

 # Digital Twin for pib

+## Export process

-## Preparations for export
+### Preparations for export
 - Docker needs to be installed and started for this script to work.

-## How to start the export
+### How to start the export
-1. Create a file called ".env" in the "digital_twin_export_pipeline" folder
+1. Create a file called ".env" in the "digital_twin_export_pipeline" folder (examples are below)
 2. Fill in your OnShape api keys (as shown in the example)
 3. Fill in the name of the input_files folder you want to export (as shown in the example)
 4. Open a terminal in the "digital_twin_export_pipeline" folder
 5. Run this command to start the export: `docker-compose up`

+### Result of the export
+After a few minutes the export should be done.
-The exported URDF file and meshes should then be extracted to a folder beside the dockerfile
+The exported URDF file and meshes will be automatically extracted to a folder beside the dockerfile.

 ## Environment file for docker